 Yet another category where my favorite isn't nominated (Marion Cotillard in Inception), but this is easily the night's most competitive category and the most likely to have a surprise winner.
 Melissa Leo is the popular choice as she was darn good in The Fighter, but if I were voting I'd choose her co-star Amy Adams.
 Adams' performance is just as, if not more, memorable than Leo's, and while Leo's role was written t0 be flashy Adams wins you over with her nuance.
 I'm not predicting either to win though.
 I'm predicting Hailee Steinfeld, the True Grit youngster, to surprise all the cinema veterans.

-, Helena Bonham Carter in The King's Speech, Melissa Leo in The Fighter, Hailee Steinfeld in True Grit, Jacki Weaver in Animal Kingdom
+Nominees: Amy Adams in The Fighter, Helena Bonham Carter in The King's Speech, Melissa Leo in The Fighter, Hailee Steinfeld in True Grit, Jacki Weaver in Animal Kingdom

 Who Will Win: Hailee Steinfeld, True Grit